BarkleyRhoat/nested-objects-additional-practice-1/README.md

 ## 💻 Coding Challenges

 1. **List all genre names**
-   → Output an array of all genre names in the library.
+   → Create an array called `genreNames` that includes all of the names of the genres.

 2. **List all show titles in a given genre**
-   → Write a function that takes a **genre name** and returns all show titles in that genre.
+   → Write a function called `getShowTitlesByGenre` that takes a **genre name** and returns all show titles in that genre.

 3. **List all episode titles for a given show**
-   → Write a function that takes a **show title** and returns all episode titles (across all seasons).
+   → Write a function called `getEpisodeTitlesByShow` that takes a **show title** and returns all episode titles (across all seasons).

 4. **Find all episodes with a rating above 9**
-   → Output an array of `{ showTitle, episodeTitle, rating }` for all episodes with a rating greater than 9.
+   → Create an array of objects called `highRatedEpisodes` that contains `{ showTitle, episodeTitle, rating }` for all episodes with a rating greater than 9.

-5. **Count total number of episodes in the entire library** → Output the total number of episodes across all shows, seasons, and genres.
+5. **Count total number of episodes in the entire library** → Create a variable called `totalEpisodes` that is a count of the total number of episodes across all shows, seasons, and genres.

-6. **Find all shows that have at least one episode rated 9 or higher** → Output an array of show titles that have at least one high-rated episode.
+6. **Find all shows that have at least one episode rated 9 or higher** → Create an array of show titles called `showsWithHighRatedEpisodes` that have at least one high-rated episode.

-7. **List all episodes from a specific season of a show** → Write a function that takes a **show title** and **season number** and returns all episode titles in that season.
+7. **List all episodes from a specific season of a show** → Write a function called `getEpisodesByShowAndSeason` that takes a **show title** and **season number** and returns all episode titles in that season.

 ---